reach2jeyan/api-playground/README.md

 Run `npm test` and all the tests in the `test/` directory will be executed.
 Our test suite uses a combination of the [Mocha JavaScript test framework](https://mochajs.org/) and [semistandard](https://github.com/Flet/semistandard) to ensure code quality and consistency.

+To run apitests, navigate to `apitests/tests` directory after switching on server and perform `pytest`

 ## Help

 If you have questions, encounter a bug or would like to submit a new feature, please [open an issue on GitHub](https://github.com/bestbuy/api-playground/issues).